-- 1. The video management system client can provide an access-control based video-verification functionality.
+- The video management system client shall be able to provide an access-control based video-verification functionality.
 This functionality will enable an operator to manually grant or deny access to persons requesting access using the access control system. - 2.
-The video management system client shall provide a search mechanism to list the access control related events of a person, with a direct link to the surveillance video.

-3. The video management system client shall provide a search mechanism to list the access control related events of an entry point, with a direct link to the recorded surveillance video.
+The video management system client shall provide a search mechanism to list the access control related events of a person, with a direct link to the surveillance video. - The video management system client shall provide a search mechanism to list the access control related events of an entry point, with a direct link to the recorded surveillance video. - 4.
+The video management system shall be able to connect up to 5 access control systems. - 5.
+The communication between the video management system and access control system shall be encrypted using HTTPS (TLS).